felixleopoldo/benchpress/CONTRIBUTING.md

+## Adding a new configuration file

+Place your configuration file in JSON format in [config](config).

 ## Adding a new data set

-Place your data sets in resources/data/mydatasets.
+Place your data sets in [resources/data/mydatasets](resources/data/mydatasets).

 ## Adding a new graph

-Place the adjacency matrix of the graph in a .csv file in resources/graph/myadjmats.
+Place the adjacency matrix of the graph in a .csv file in (resources/graph/myadjmats)[resources/graph/myadjmats].

 ## Adding a new graph module

-Place your script in workflow/scripts and edit the files
+Place your script in [workflow/scripts](workflow/scripts) and edit the files

 - [workflow/schemas/config.schema.json](workflow/schemas/config.schema.json)
 - config/*